scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 This algorithm has been studied in the context of "mom" weights in the article [1]_, the context of "huber" weights has been mentioned in [2]_.
-Both weighting scheme can be seen as special cases of the algorithm in [3]_.
+Both weighting schemes can be seen as special cases of the algorithm in [3]_.

 Comparison with other robust estimators
 ---------------------------------------